-This MD&A has been prepared to provide information about the financial results of the Company for the year ended December 31, 2021.
-This MD&A should be read in conjunction with the audited financial statements for the year ended December 31, 2021 and 2020, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This MD&A has been prepared to provide information about the financial results of the Company for the three months ended March 31, 2022.
+This MD&A should be read in conjunction with the audited annual financial statements for the period and for the three months ended March 31, 2021, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.